 It is fairly clear that the Apostle John was the younger brother of James and probably only about 12-14 years of age at the start of Jesus’ ministry.
-This is why Jesus spent valuable time instructing him, since John would have not needed to relearn unwarranted beliefs, like the other disciples, such as the concept of wealth indicating righteousness.
+This is why Jesus spent valuable time instructing him, since John would have not needed to relearn unwarranted beliefs, like the other disciples.
 John, being a young teenager in 30 CE could have easily lived to 90-95 CE when his gospel and Revelation were written.
 After reading the many different theories of authorship of Revelation, I firmly believe it was John the Disciple and brother of James, sons of Zebedee.

 The bible records two letters to Laodicea.
 Jesus wrote one in Rev. 3.14-22 rebuking this materially wealthy city.
 The other biblical letter to them was earlier from Paul.
 To find it requires detective work.

 Skeptics have long discounted Ephesians as one of Paul’s letters since it is inconsistent with both his common practice and historical records (Acts).
 There is not one personal greeting in all of the letter whereas, in Paul’s other letters, personal greetings are a prominent feature.
 In Eph.
 1.5, Paul says he “heard about their faith.”
 This is at odds with what Paul said to the Ephesian elders in Acts 20.31: Therefore be alert, remembering that for three years I did not cease night or day to admonish every one with tears (ESV).
 If “Ephesians” was really written to another church, many of the sceptic’s qualms would be resolved.